 Southern New Hampshire University provides student computer laboratories at all campus locations.
 These facilities contain industry-standard microcomputers with a suite of Microsoft Windows-compatible software.
-Each student facility has a functioning network that provides file- and print-sharing services as well as full access to the Internet.
+Each facility has a functioning network that provides file- and print-sharing services as well as full access to the Internet.
 This Internet access provides students with electronic mail, file transfer and remote log-on capabilities and full World Wide Web access.
-All SNHU students receive e-mail addresses and all residence hall rooms have high-speed Internet connections (one connection per resident).
-Residents are also provided local telephone service, voice-mail, and cable TV service.
+All SNHU students receive e-mail addresses.